Key Points

 |---|---|

+This is a document review item, not a statement that the receiving authority will accept a specific issuance date.
 Plan your timeline backwards from the final submission date, accounting for issuance → apostille → translation → international shipping.
-We provide a reverse-calculated schedule at engagement.
+We review the expected schedule by email at engagement.

 How do the translation requirements differ across the 5 countries?